harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

       All teams in the first part of the course get the same `Category` value `part1-teams-config`.
 This category is used in two ways:

-        1. for this specific category we set the `visible` field to false causing all teams unable to see each others submissions.
+        1. For this specific category we set the `visible` field to "No" causing all teams unable to see each others submissions.
+See above.

-        2. we allow that course part's contest only be accessible by teams with that category.
+        2. We allow that course part's contest only be accessible by teams with that category.
+See [Create contest](#create-contest).

       For details see [Explanation of users and teams setup](Explanation_of_users_and_teams_setup.md).